 A pioneer in Malaysia's digital health landscape, Dr Maheshwara was the head of data during the COVID-19 pandemic.
-He led the development of the MySejahtera app and spearheaded efforts to make COVID-19 data publicly accessible via GitHub and the COVIDNow platform.
-His leadership has driven rapid digital transformation in public healthcare, including implementing a cloud-based clinic management system in 50 clinics within eight weeks.
+He led the development of the MySejahtera app and spearheaded efforts to make COVID-19 data publicly accessible via GitHub and the COVID-19 data publicly leadership has driven rapid digital transformation in public healthcare, including implementing a cloud-based clinic management system in 50 clinics within eight weeks.
 This led to increased funding for nationwide digitalisation.